kuraishinju/Save-Your-Cat--CS50X-2024/README.md

 # Save Your Cat - final project for CS50X 2024
 ### Video Demo:  <URL HERE>
 ### Description:
-**Save the Cat** is a *choose your own adventure*-style game developed in Python using the Pygame library.
+**Save Your Cat** is a *choose your own adventure*-style game developed in Python using the Pygame and Pygame_gui libraries.
 The player assumes the role of a character in a fantasy world inhabited by talking animals.
 Their mission is to rescue their beloved cat, who has been kidnapped and taken to the Land of Retrievers, a realm ruled by dogs.
 The story is relatively short and features two possible endings.

 I developed this game after studying programming basics for two and a half months as part of CS50X 2024.
 Before this, I had no prior programming experience, so this is my first attempt at creating a program entirely from scratch.
 Except for the elements credited in the [Additional Credits](#additional-credits) section, the story and code were entirely created by me.